zekrom-vale/DynamicSpawn/README.md

 # Starbound mod: DynamicSpawn
 Instead of creating 2.5E+27 mods just for the 91 listed species, this dynamic mod allows the user to add species to spawn in vanilla maps.
-No, I have not looked into how to hack or use vanrabilities, feel free to look at the code and scan it with any antivirus/antimalware program.
+No, I have not looked into how to hack or use vanrabilities.
+Feel free to look at the code and scan it with any antivirus/antimalware program.
+Why Powershell?
+This is the only script that I know of that can mass replace values in files so I can easly create a tool to change the JSON.patch files.
 # How to use
 1) Place this mod into the Starbound mod folder to make it work
 2) Run `replaceAuto.ps1` or `replaceAuto.ps1 - Full` to start adding species
 	* You might have to right click and select `Run with PowerShell` to change the values
-	* No policy change is required (`l` or 'n')
+	* No policy change is required (`l` or `n`)
 3) Enter the species separated by enters
 4) If it is not valid you can type these letters
 ```
-S: Ends the script
-R: Remembers <value> to species list
+S: Saves <Value> to species list
-I: Ignores <value>
+I: Ignores <Value>
-E: Removes <value> from change
+R: Removes <Value> from change
+F: Forgets all values
+exit or abort: Exits the script (Extra key for debug resons)
 ```
 5) Type `end` to end the process
 6) Go to step 3 until it quits

-Reset to default values with `reset.ps1`.
-### The old way `replaceManual.ps1`
-1) Place this mod into the Starbound mod folder to make it work
-2) Run `replace.ps1` (You might have to right click and select `Run with PowerShell`) to change the values.
-No policy change is required.
-3) Input a comma deliminated list (Ex: `kazdra, avali , sergal,dragon`)
-4) The first value is to replace stuff like the spaceships and space station.
-5) The second value is used in cultist and space labs.

 Reset to default values with `reset.ps1`.